 We value parental involvement and look for new ways for parents to engage as active partners in the student’s education.
 We believe that students benefit when parents/guardians are actively involved in the educational process.
 Carman-Ainsworth provides parents and students with 24 hour access to grades, notes, and comments regarding student achievement, attendance, and performance via ParentVue and StudentVue.
 Many parents and students find this extremely helpful to check on student progress and use it as opportunity to reach out to teachers.
 We offer two formal Parent-Teacher Conferences per year, one per semester.
-However, we were not able to offer a conference last year due to Covid-19.
-The last four conferences we have averaged an attendance rate of 34% when we consider face to face conferences and virtual meetings, parents have appreciated the flexible accommodations that we offer in light of Covid-19 concerns.
+The last two conferences we have averaged an attendance rate of 34% when we consider face to face conferences and virtual meetings, parents have appreciated the flexible accommodations that we offer in light of Covid-19 concerns.
 This obviously does not take into account the numerous communications prompted by ParentVue, but we are constantly looking for ways to increase face- to-face conversations between parents and teachers.

 The faculty and staff of Carman-Ainsworth High School are very proud of our students.
 Carman-Ainsworth students continue to be wonderful contributors to their communities upon graduation.
 Our students are bright, resilient, and are prepared for challenges after high school.
 We remain committed to constant improvement.
 We regularly assess our policies and procedures to ensure that they are best serving our students, and we are continuously searching for best practices to reach our students.